How to Explore 5 European Cruise Ports: What to Do in Amsterdam, Copenhagen, & More

 This, with the fact that you are limited in the amount of time you have to explore the city because your excursion group has to get back to the bus or train with enough time to spare to get back to the cruise port, can make your plans to see Paris more stressful than fun.
 Don’t forget this also applies if you decide to take the train or be driven to Paris on your own and not through the cruise line.

 If you do not want to be on a bus or train for almost 6 hours round-trip to visit Paris, I recommend seeing Giverny and/or Rouen instead.
+I actually recommend both of these cities as day trips from Paris.
 These two cities are much closer to Le Havre, both in the Normandy region of France, of which Rouen is the capital.
 Giverny is a 1-hour and 35-minute drive from Le Havre, and Rouen is a 1-hour drive from Le Havre.
 There is about an hour’s drive between the two cities.
 When the last cruise I went on stopped at Le Havre for the day in July 2024, these are the places I went to instead of going to Paris.

 In Giverny, a major attraction is seeing French Impressionist artist Claude Monet’s gardens, lily pads, and house.
 Whether or not you are a fan of Monet, I highly recommend seeing his property because everything was beautiful!
 I did not go inside his house (the line was at least 45 minutes long), but seeing his gardens and lily pads was amazing.